 This time of year typically brings frequent online and in-store purchases.
-Whether its through a mobile app, on a website, or in-person, be aware and diligent about who you are purchasing goods and services from.
+Whether its through a mobile app, a website, or in-person, be aware and diligent about who you are purchasing goods and services from.
 Some of the latest scams include:

 - E-skimming: you could be re-directed to a malicious domain where the skimming code captures your information from the checkout page via a weak link.
-Your info could be sent to a remote server where the data is collected by criminals behind the scene.
+Your information could be sent to a remote server where the data is collected by criminals behind the scene.

 - Social Media Scams: a newer version of online shopping scams involves the use of social media platforms to set up fake, online stores.
-By using social media to advertise the fake website; they’ll take your payment, but you never see the goods.
+By using social media to advertise the fake website; they’ll take your payment, but you will never see the goods.

 - Shipment Update Scams: Fraudsters send a fake email notifying you of a delivery failure or the request for updated shipping information.
 The email may look like it’s coming from the original sender, but it contains a link with malware.

-- Donation and fake charities: Similar to online scams, donation scams often try to replicate a charity website convincing you to donate money – which goes right to the criminal.
+- Donation and Fake Charities: Similar to online scams, donation scams often try to replicate a charity website convincing you to donate money – which goes right to the criminal.